 '''

-!Rname n+ n- mname IC=seg_num
+! \verb|Rname n+ n- mname IC=seg_num|\\

 '''

-!R is the two-character element keyword "!R" for piecewise-linear resistors name is the individual name of the device n+ is the name of the positive node and is a nonnegative integer n - is the name of the negative node and is a nonnegative integer mname is the name of a model compatible with a piecewise-linear resistor IC= is the three-character keyword "IC=" representing the initial segment of operation for the piecewise-linear resistor seg_num is a positive integer assigned as the initial segment of operation for the piecewise-linear resistor.
-It must be larger than or equal to 1, and less than or equal to the number of segments defined in the model.
+!R is the two-character element keyword "!R" for piecewise-linear resistors n+ is the name of the positive node and is a nonnegative integer n- is the name of the negative node and is a nonnegative integer mname is the name of a model compatible with a piecewise-linear resistor operation for the piecewise-linear resistor seg_num is a positive integer assigned as the initial segment of operation for the piecewise-linear resistor.
+It must be larger than or equal to 1, and less than $\ \ \,$ or equal to the number of segments defined in the model.